aweder05/Intermediate-CAD/README.md

 ##### 4.2 Reflection

 This was a little trickier, since I had to use new and trickier tools such as sweeps and helix's.
-Overall, I am glad to now know how to properly use these new tools, and grateful that I succesfully finished the assignments.
+It was tricky to navigate the part studio and find the right things to connect / extrude etc, and since the whole part was not very angular and more curved and helical, it was a new challenge to create a part with features such as those of a propeller.

 ---